8.10 Children who Harm Other Children

 Where there is suspicion that the child is both an abuser and the victim of abuse, the Strategy Discussion must consider the order in which interviews will take place.

 The conduct of any investigation will be discussed within a Strategy Discussion and the interview planning meeting to ensure the requirements of the Police and Criminal Evidence Act (PACE) 1984 and Achieving Best Evidence (ABE) are met.

-Practice reminder: If the child gives a clear disclosure to the first responder (e.g. a teacher) then there is no need for Police taking a first account (Q&A).
-Police are able to go straight to an Achieving Best Evidence (ABE) interview that has an intermediary to support the child and is fully child focused.
-The child should not, and does not have to repeat the disclosure to the police before an ABE interview.
+Practice reminder: If the child gives a clear disclosure to the first responder (e.g. a teacher) then there is no need for the Police to take a first account (Q&A).
+Police are able to go straight to an Achieving Best Evidence (ABE) interview that has an intermediary to support the child, and is fully child-focused.
+The child should not, and does not have to repeat the disclosure to the Police before an ABE interview.